stefanprodan/stefanprodan/_posts/2016-10-14-elasticsearch-cluster-with-docker.markdown

 	-Des.discovery.zen.ping.multicast.enabled=false
 ```

-With `--ulimit memlock=-1:-1` and `-Des.bootstrap.mlockall=true` we instruct the ES node not to swap its memory.
+With `--ulimit memlock=-1:-1` and `-Des.bootstrap.mlockall=true` I instruct the ES node not to swap its memory.

-With `--memory="2g"` and `-e ES_HEAP_SIZE="1g"` we limit the container memory to 2GB and the JVM heap size to 1GB.
+With `--memory="2g"` and `-e ES_HEAP_SIZE="1g"` I limit the container memory to 2GB and the JVM heap size to 1GB.

-### Running a two nodes cluster
+### Running a two node cluster

-For a second node to join the cluster we need to tell it how to find the first node.
+For a second node to join the cluster I need to tell it how to find the first node.
-By starting the second node on the ***es-net*** network you can use the other node host name instead of it's IP to point the second node to it's master.
+By starting the second node on the ***es-net*** network I can use the other node's host name instead of its IP to point the second node to its master.

 ```
 docker run -d -p 9201:9200 -p 9301:9301 \